Suffragists marching, probably in New York City in. New York, 1915. [Photograph] Retrieved from the Library of Congress

-Just as the rain shouldn’t be an excuse not to vote today, it’s hard to imagine that being female would be a reason to skip the polls, though we know that until a hundred years ago today, it was.
-Exactly a century ago, Catherine Ann Smith was among the first women to vote in the state of New York, as the New York Times reminds us.
+With New Yorkers and the nation showing up to the polls in record numbers this year, it’s hard to imagine a time when being female made this illegal.
+Nearly 102 years ago to the day, Catherine Ann Smith was among the first women to vote in the state of New York, as the New York Times reminded us.
 Ms. Smith joined Mary Waver at the front of the line, both cast their ballots in the early hours of November 5th, 1918.

 The aforementioned early birds weren’t the only women flocking to the polls; suffragettes were eager to exercise their hard-won right to determine the course of American democracy.
 Mary Garrett Hay remarked after voting on Manhattan’s West Side, “It seemed as natural as breathing,” she said, “and I felt as though I had always voted.”

 - How the Men’s League for Women’s Suffrage helped win voting rights in New York

 - Brownstones and ballot boxes: The fight for women’s suffrage in Brooklyn

 - MAP: Explore the women’s suffrage movement through the lens of NYC landmarks

 - Women’s History Month began in New York in 1909 to honor the city’s garment workers’ strike